Igomary/exercise-nodejs-bmi/README.md

-# 2015-nodejs-bmi
+# Node.js BMI
-Example using NodeJS to calculate the BMI
+A simple example using Node.js to calculate the BMI

 ## How to start
-First you need to have NodeJS installed in your machine than run the commands below:
+First you need to have [Node.js](https://nodejs.org/en/) installed in your machine than run the commands below:

 ```npm install```